NativeFutbol/NativeFutbol/README.md

 ### Stats

 Tabs at the top of the stats tab allow the user to navigate to the category that they are interested in.
 Some of the screens have a search bar, which can be used to filter for the desired data.
-The season and league can be selected via their dropdowns, and both will persists between pages.
+The season and league can be selected via their dropdowns, and both will persist between stat pages.

 <div align="center">
 <img src="https://media0.giphy.com/media/uCnvNSiQXVXBiV4G0M/giphy.gif" width="250"/>&nbsp;&nbsp;&nbsp;